 What I failed to see was that I never fully healed my eating disorder, I just replaced it with a running disorder.

 After I qualified for the Boston marathon last August, my second stress fracture forced me into a period of R&R: recovery and reflection.
 Life has a funny way of knocking us on our asses when we refuse to listen.
 While in stillness, I continued to hear the question: WHY DO YOU RUN?

 I now recognize that my decision to become a marathon runner was rooted in pain and suffering, just like the eating disorder.

-I used running as a way to punish my body, seek external validation of my worth, and to escape the emotional mess floating between my ears.
-I ran to or from everything in my life: heartache, pain, goals, dreams, and uncertainty.
+Running was a way to punish my body, seek external validation of my worth, and to escape the emotional mess floating between my ears.
+I ran to or from everything in my life.
+From heartache, pain, goals, dreams, and uncertainty.
 I ran from the sadness of my past and the truth of who I was.
 I ran with suitcases full of baggage: sexual abuse, lack of worth, and self-hatred.
 That’s a lot to carry for 26.2 miles let alone all the training miles leading up to the race.
 It’s no surprise my body broke.

 A New Journey

 As I toe the line at the Boston Marathon next week, it will be my first race as a recovered bulimic and runner.
 In the six months leading up to Boston, I unpacked my baggage, healed, and radically changed the course of my life.

 As a result, I no longer need to run- I choose to run.

 Running has become my form of moving meditation: a celebration of this beautiful gift of life.
 With each step of every mile, I give gratitude to my body, which is a far cry from the punishment I use to endure.